 This is the main period for selecting teams to participate in the international competitions (and regular national competitions) that we are seeking to enter in that particular year

 Trials for additional competitions that open later in the year will be run on an ad hoc basis

 Early preparation trials

 Where a particularly challenging moot competition is going to be entered it may be necessary on occasion to begin recruiting the moot team at the start of summer to give them time to bond and work over the summer.
 As a consequence some trials will take place before summer.

-Taking part in moots with the Law School and Bracton Law Society are vital for improving career prospects in the legal world, and you have excellent opportunities to take part in these moots at all levels – from beginners tournaments to international mooting competitions.
+Taking part in moots with the Law School are vital for improving career prospects in the legal world, and you have excellent opportunities to take part in these moots at all levels – from beginners tournaments to international mooting competitions.
 I hope that the dual qualification and participation in relevant extracurricular activities will make me stand out from other candidates in job interviews.